Pomona-ITS/HPC-Tech-Tutorials/discovery/computerscience/JoeOsborn.md

 - Send the link to the Handshake job posting

-- Send the Hahn grant link
+- Send the Hahn grant link - done!

 - Add to the calendar invite for next Research Computing Office Hours; could be an invited speaker at the next one (DGX, AI, workflow)